 I am an Assistant Professor in the Department of Social Policy at the London School of Economics.
 Prior to this, I was a postdoctoral prize fellow in sociology at Nuffield College, University of Oxford, where I also obtained my DPhil (PhD).
-I am an associate member at Nuffield College and also affiliated with Young Lives, the Department of Social Policy and Intervention, and the Leverhulme Centre for Demographic Science
+I am an associate member at Nuffield College and also affiliated with Young Lives, the Department of Social Policy and Intervention, and the International Inequalities Institute.

 I currently serve as an Associate Editor for European Societies and as an editorial board member of the British Journal of Sociology of Education.
 I also co-organise the seminar series: Education Policy and Research in International Perspective hosted by EduHub, LSE Social Policy.
 You can sign up to participate or present at the online seminars here.